Award at a Glance

 Evaluation and Selection

-Applications should provide sufficient information for the reviewer to assess the focus and breadth of the research proposed and its applicability to the physiological sciences.
-Applicants must provide information on/documentation of their training in:
+Applications must provide sufficient information for the reviewer to assess the focus, breadth, and depth of the proposed research and its applicability to the physiological sciences.

 Conditions of Award

 Award contingencies will be required of the applicant’s institution.
 Full‐time enrollment in a program leading to the PhD in the physiological sciences is required of the fellows.
-While many departments require a reasonable quantity of teaching or similar activities as part of the fellow's graduate training and development, the primary purpose of the fellowship is the scholarly development of the trainee.
 Institutions are expected to supplement Porter stipends to match that of comparable level fellows according to seniority.

-A complete description of progress by the fellow, a current academic transcript and a letter from the advisor (or institutional representative) certifying that the fellow is making satisfactory progress will be required in March following the initiation of the fellowship year.
-This is not the renewal application; a separate renewal application can be submitted in January.
+A separate renewal application may be submitted by the Fellow in February for a second year of funding.
 Decisions regarding support beyond the first year will be based upon review of the renewal application and availability of funds.
-Graduate student membership in the American Physiological Society will be required for a second year of support.
+Continued APS graduate student membership is required for a second year of support.

 Applications are only accepted via online submission.